sandrfunder/awesome-company-as-a-service/README.md

 Programs that allow you to **start and manage a company online** using digital residency in different countries.

 - [Estonia e-Residency](https://e-resident.gov.ee/) – A government-issued digital identity that lets non-Estonians **register and run a location-independent EU company online**, access banking and fintech services, sign documents digitally, and manage contracts.

 ---

+## Business & Tech Hubs / Startup Ecosystems

+Platforms, programs, and legal frameworks that support business creation, innovation, and tech entrepreneurship.

+- [Diia.City (Ukraine)](https://diia.gov.ua/) – A special legal and tax regime for IT and digital companies in Ukraine that offers favorable conditions for incorporation, taxation, and flexible cooperation, helping companies grow and attract investment.  [oai_citation:3‡Офіс реформ](https://rdo.in.ua/sites/default/files/govtech_5.pdf?utm_source=chatgpt.com)

+---